APS & Related Publications

 Here you will find recommended reads on APS.
 For your convenience, we have also provided links to purchase the ones that are available on Amazon.
 The APS Foundation of America, Inc. does not endorse any of the books listed below.
 Most are recommended by other members.

-In 1983, Dr. Graham Hughes and his team in London described a syndrome and subsequently developed simple blood tests to diagnose the condition.
-This syndrome is characterized by thrombosis (both in limbs and internal organs), headaches, memory loss, strokes, and, in pregnant women, placental clotting and recurrent miscarriage.
+In 1983, Dr Graham Hughes, and his team in London, described a syndrome and subsequently developed simple blood tests to diagnose the condition.
+This syndrome is characterised by thrombosis (both in limbs and internal organs), headaches, memory loss, strokes and, in pregnant women, placental clotting and recurrent miscarriage.
+The syndrome, now known worldwide as Hughes Syndrome, or the Antiphospholipid Syndrome, is common – being responsible for example, for up to 1 in 5 cases of young stroke and more importantly, it is treatable.

 The Antiphospholipid Syndrome II